In BriefSteam can host and distribute a demo version of your game that you can use to demonstrate part of your gaming experience.

 The demo will need to be configured with depots, and builds must be created just like a full app.
 The demo will live on the base game's store page as a button where users can download and try out the game for free.

 To create your demo App ID:

-- From the App Landing Page, click on "All associated packages, DLC, demos and tools."
+- From your base game's App Landing Page, click on "All associated packages, DLC, demos and tools."

 - At the top of this page, click the "Add Demo" button.